duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

     Family.all.find_each do |family|
       family.registered!
     end
-    # add not null constain (if it was null: false now it will be null: true)
+    # add not null constain, third param is wherer the value can be NULL
+    # add a contrain
+    change_column_null :families, :kind, false
+    # drop a contrain (allows to be null)
     change_column_null :families, :kind, true
   ```